Josef Altstötter

-Josef Altstötter (4 January 1892 Bad Griesbach (Rottal), Lower Bavaria – 13 November 1979, Nuremberg) was a high-ranking official in the German Ministry of Justice under the Nazi Regime.
+Josef Altstötter (4 January 1892 – 13 November 1979) was a high-ranking official in the German Ministry of Justice under the Nazi Regime.
 Following World War II, he was tried by the Nuremberg Military Tribunal as a defendant in the Judges' Trial, where he was acquitted of the most serious charges, but was found guilty of a lesser charge of membership in a criminal organization (the SS).

 Professional career

 After serving in World War I, Altstötter completed his law studies in Munich in 1920, passed the state jurisprudence examination and began work in 1921 as deputy judge in the Bavarian Justice Department.
 In 1927 he worked in the Reich Ministry of Justice.
 In 1933, he moved to the Supreme Court for Leipzig and finally in 1936 into Reich Labour Court.

 From 1939 to 1942 he was with the Wehrmacht.
 From January 1943 he was back in the Reich Ministry of Justice (Division VI:Civil Law and Justice), where he was appointed in May 1943 chief of the civil law and procedure division ("Reichministerialdirektor"), and remained there throughout the Second World War.
 He was awarded the Golden Party Badge for service to the Nazi party.

 Part of Altstötter's department included the Nuremberg racial laws enacted to isolate Jews from German life and deprive them of civil rights.
 His office also had responsibility for revising the German inheritance and family law.
 These revisions were to ensure that after death, the property of Jews would not go to their children, but instead would be forfeited to the German government.